.

 Note: The following guides have different advantages and disadvantages, although if you were only going to purchase one book, we’d recommend Brazil (2009).
 Birds of East Asia: China, Taiwan, Korea, Japan, and Russia

 • Brazil, M. 2009.
 Birds of East Asia: China, Taiwan, Korea, Japan, and Russia.
-Princeton University Press, Princeton, NJ (best overall guide, but missing some species, especially in western Mongolia).
+Princeton University Press, Princeton, NJ (best overall guide, but some species still need to be added, especially in western Mongolia).

 FILMS